jdanekrh/amqv7-workshop/labs/40-master-slave.md

 # Master/Slave - Shared Store

-A-MQ 7 has the ability to run in a master/slave (ie, active/passive) configuration so that if an active node goes down, another can immediately take its place and continue serving clients and processing messages.
+AMQ 7 has the ability to run in a master/slave (ie, active/passive) configuration so that if an active node goes down, another can immediately take its place and continue serving clients and processing messages.
 There are a few different options that can be used to achieve this:

 * Shared store
 * Replicated store (ie, "shared nothing")